-Edmond J. Ryan was elected to the position of Director with the District in April, 2007 and was re-elected in April, 2013.
+Edmond J. Ryan was elected to the position of Director with the District in April, 2007 and was re-elected in April, 2013 and April, 2019.
 Ed retired from the Parkway School District in June, 2012.
 During his employment with the School District, he was the Electrical Engineer/Project Manager.
 When elected in 2007, Ed vowed to continue the reform effort to keep lower taxes while improving the service within Mehlville Fire Protection District.
 At MFPD, Ed has been instrumental in coordinating maintenance and construction projects in an effort to keep costs down.

 The Board oversees District operations and appoints the Fire Chief.
 The Fire Chief supervises a staff authorized by the Board to carry out the essential operations of the Fire District.
 Two Assistant Chiefs head up Fire Operations and Emergency Medical Services.
 Three Deputy Chiefs supervise three 24-hour shifts of firefighting and paramedic personnel.
 The Fire Marshal is in charge of the Fire Prevention Bureau.

 Chief Brian Hendricks began his career with MFPD in 1998.
 He was promoted to Captain in 2008 and to Deputy Chief Training Officer in 2009.
 As Deputy Chief Training Officer, Hendricks expanded and enhanced ongoing employee training and education programs.
 He was promoted to Assistant Chief in 2010 and to Fire Chief in 2011.
 Chief Hendricks' philosophy is to promote input from District employees to improve the operation of the District.
 Hendricks said, "Our goal, every day, is to provide the best fire and EMS service to District residents while being fiscally responsible to our taxpayers."